Momentum-Free/sledgehammer-bot-docs/docs/commands/nameban.md

     type: Boolean

-    description: Whether to ban accounts with roles or not!
+    description: Whether to ban accounts with roles or not

     default: False